keyvank/tsp/src/1-build.md

 The `alloc` function finds the first unused memory location and flags it as allocated.
 The `free` function let's the user to free the memory cell again, by removing the flag from the `self.allocated` set.

+Great!
+Now let's implement some modules.
+We'll start with simple ones, a module that zeroes out a memory-cell by moving into it and decrementing it until in gets 0 (`zoroize`), and a module for putting a fixed number into a memory-cell (`fill`).
+The `fill` module will use the `zeroize` module.

 ```python=
 def zeroize(bf: BrainfuckGenerator, target: Pointer):